- Make sense of the American internship and job search process

 - CPS students, please see the following link: Northeastern College of Professional Studies Experiential Learning for International Students

 Career Fairs offer students a great opportunity to network with a variety of employers and learn about any available co-op, internship or full-time opportunities.

 “Please note that you are now leaving Northeastern University’s website.
 Please proceed with caution as you navigate to other, non-university sites as they may have privacy practices that differ from the University’s.
 If you have questions or concerns about the security of these sites, please reach out to OIS@northeastern.edu”

 Top Ten Tips for International Students Seeking co-ops, Internships or Jobs

 - Check out other Employer Engagement and Career Design web pages.
 They offer resources on every aspect of the American job search process.
-Carefully review guides on resumes, interviewing, job search and networking.
-Read these BEFORE you visit the Career Studio or make an appointment to make the best use of your time.
+Carefully review guides on resumes, interviewing, job search, and networking.
+Please read these BEFORE you visit the Career Studio or make an appointment to make the best use of your time.

-- Attend an International Student Small Group Job Search BEFORE you make an appointment with a counselor.
+- Attend a VIRTUAL INTL: Beyond OPT and H-1B’s: Resources and Strategies for the International Student Job Search BEFORE you make an appointment with a counselor.
 We offer a number of sessions regularly.
 Please check the calendar for specific dates and times.
 Look for workshops designated INTL (for international students) on the calendar.
 In addition, attend other Employer Engagement and Career Design workshops of interest.

 - NUcareers: Start here to find internship and job opportunities.

-- com quickly allows you to learn which employers have utilized H-1B visas for a three-year period and also provides other excellent resources.
+- MyVisaJobs.com quickly allows you to learn which employers have utilized H-1B visas for a three-year period and also provides other excellent resources.

 - USCIS H-1B Cap.
 Use this to monitor the USCIS H-1B visa cap.
 USCIS will allow you to monitor the number of available H-1B visas and provides helpful information.